-The Faculty of Social Sciences at the University of East Anglia, England, has an excellent internationally renowned research reputation with strong international and European links to universities, research institutes and research councils throughout the world.
+The Faculty of Social Sciences at the University of East Anglia, England, has an outstanding international reputation for high quality research, with strong international links to universities, research institutes and research councils throughout the world.
 Researchers at UEA have extensive international networks and regularly engage with governments, policy advisers and other public and private sector organisations.

 - Education and Lifelong Learning